-Estimated Completion for Day Students: 6 Months Actual completion may vary.
+Estimated Completion for Day Students: 6 Months

+Actual completion may vary.

-Dates are projected estimates.
+\ Dates are projected estimates.
+Lack of Interest in a particular class/start date may postpone actual date.
 Actual start dates affect the estimates as well as the holiday & breaks.
-Slow starting classes may take a couple of weeks longer
+Slow starting classes may take a couple of weeks longer.